Noosa Festival of Surfing: Background

-The points at Noosa produce long peeling waves with perfect barrel sections.
-In those days a perfect wave could be shared amongst a few friends and you could camp at the end of Hastings street.
-Noosa today suffers from overcrowding and the unfortunate reality of development and urban sprawl.
-However, a good wave can be snagged if you're early and it will be guaranteed a memorable one.
+The points at Noosa are known for producing long, peeling waves, including occasional barrel sections.
+Historically, the area was less developed, with lower visitor numbers and camping available near the end of Hastings Street.
+In recent decades, increased tourism, urban development, and population growth have contributed to higher levels of crowding in and around the surf breaks.

 Since 2012, the festival has also included the Noosa Surfing Dog Championship, Australia’s oldest and biggest dog surfing event.

 In 2018, the Sunshine Coast based international surf tourism company World Surfaris took over management of the festival.